-V. BACKGROUNDS
+IV.
+BACKGROUNDS

-A. Background Sources
+A. Background sources

-Building a background model involves the pre-selection of radio-nuclides of interest.
+Detector background is a key aspect of any double- β -decay experiment.
+Building a background model involves the preselection of processes of interest.
 In deciding the composition of nEXO's background model, the following selection criteria were used:

-- 1. The decay must release sufficient energy to interfere with the detection of the 136 Xe $0\nu\beta\beta$ mode. - 2.
-The decaying nuclide must have sufficiently long half-life or be produced in steady-state in the detector.
+- (1) The decay must release sufficient energy to interfere with the detection of the 136 Xe $0\nu\beta\beta$ mode. - (2) The decaying nuclide must have sufficiently long halflife or be produced in steady-state in the detector.
 Otherwise, radioactive decay quickly diminishes the impact on the background of nuclides with a half-life time less than half a year.

-A list of background sources that were considered during the assembly of nEXO's background model is provided in Table VI.
-These are discussed in detail in the remainder of this section.
-Components resulting in background event rates ≤ 0.02 SS events/(FWHM·y) in the inner 2000 kg LXe volume are not further considered.
-The choice of this volume will be discussed later in section VIIB.
+A list of background sources that were considered during the assembly of nEXO's background model is provided in Table II.
+To show the completeness of our approach, these potential background components are discussed in detail in the remainder of this section and their background contribution estimated.
+This provides confidence that no contribution is discarded without explicit quantifiable justification.
+Components resulting in background event rates ≤ 0.02 SS events/(FWHM yr) in the inner 2000 kg LXe volume are not further considered.
+The choice of this volume will be discussed later in Sec.
+VII B. Components contributing above this level are then simulated in detail as described in Sec.
+V.

-Long-lived Radionuclides
+1. Long-lived Radionuclides

-The naturally occurring radioactivity of the 232 Th and 238 U nuclides fulfills the decay time selection criteria and, as a result, the decay chain daughters from each nuclide are included in the background model (as noted in Tab.
-IV).
-Of particular interest is the 238 U daughter 214 Bi which decay includes a γ -ray line at 2448 keV.
+The naturally occurring radioactivity of the 232Th and 238U nuclides fulfills the decay time selection criteria and, as a result, the decay chain daughters from each nuclide are included in the background model (as noted in Table VI).
+Of particular interest is the 238U daughter 214Bi, which decay includes a γ -ray line at 2448 keV.